Closed

 - Reviewing Commission member documents and related project documentation

-- Preparing and submitting written interventions to the Commission
+- Preparing written interventions for the Commission

-- Participating in the related CNSC hearing or proceeding
+- Participating in the related CNSC proceeding

 Documents Needed